Explainer Videos – The Ultimate Step-by-Step Guide 2022

 How Long should your Animated Explainer Video be?

 Ah, the most-awaited and curious question of them all, how long should your explainer video be?
 I wish I had an answer to this… I mean I do, but it’s not as static as you were hoping it to be!

 You see, when it comes to explainer videos, no size fits all.
 By now, you must know how complex explainer videos can be.
 From the process to the types, it’s just a lot to take in!

 I can’t just tell you that your explainer video should be 2-minutes long.
 I can’t because the nature of each explainer video is different!

 You can’t just decide on a length, there are so many things to consider first!

 Firstly, what type of video are you producing and why?
 Is your explainer video running as an ad?
-Then it should be as short as possible.
-The first 5 seconds are very crucial, you need to make the viewer interested in your brand and fast!
+If yes, it needs to be as short as possible.
+The first 5 seconds are very crucial, you need to make the viewers interested in your brand instantly!

-When it comes to product demos, you have a little bit more room to add content.
-If a potential customer has finally taken an interest in your brand, enough that he’s there on your website, then you need another explainer video explaining your product or service.
+When it comes to product demos, you have a bit more room to add content.
+If a potential customer has finally taken interest in your brand and has visited your website, you need another video explaining your products or services.
 Give the customer what he’s there for!